Also known as:Promyelocytic Leukemia/Retinoic Acid Receptor Alpha [PML-RARA t(15;17)(q22;q12)]; Acute Promyelocytic Leukemia; AML-M3

 No test preparation is needed.

-- Are there other genetic changes that my doctor may test for with leukemia?
+- Are there other genetic changes that my healthcare practitioner may test for with leukemia?

 Possibly.
 For example, the BCR-ABL fusion gene is a translocation genetic change that is associated with different chromosomes and different leukemias, namely chronic myelogenous leukemia (CML) and acute lymphoblastic leukemia (ALL).